 CoreCivic Receives Lease Termination Notice for the California City Correctional Center from the State of California

-/EIN News/ -- BRENTWOOD, Tenn., Dec.
-06, 2022 (GLOBE NEWSWIRE) -- CoreCivic, Inc. (NYSE: CXW) (CoreCivic or the Company) announced today it received notice from the California Department of Corrections and Rehabilitation (CDCR) of its intent to terminate the lease agreement for the company-owned, 2,560-bed California City Correctional Center (CCCC) by March 31, 2024, due to the state's declining inmate population.
+BRENTWOOD, Tenn., Dec.
+06, 2022 (GLOBE NEWSWIRE) -- CoreCivic, Inc. CXW (CoreCivic or the Company) announced today it received notice from the California Department of Corrections and Rehabilitation (CDCR) of its intent to terminate the lease agreement for the company-owned, 2,560-bed California City Correctional Center (CCCC) by March 31, 2024, due to the state's declining inmate population.

 The lease agreement is fully funded through the current fiscal year ending June 30, 2023.
 Funding for the lease of the CCCC for the 2024 fiscal year, beginning July 1, 2023, will be determined in the California legislature in the first half of 2023 as part of the annual budget process.
 As part of this process the Company plans to engage with the state of California regarding the continued utilization of the CCCC by the CDCR due to its modern infrastructure, efficient design, and comprehensive maintenance program.